Bies93/Beichtstuhl_Sebastian/Beichtstuhl_Sebastian-main/beichtsthul_modern/README.md

 ## Overview

 The "Sarkastischer Beichtstuhl" (Sarcastic Confessional Booth) is a humorous desktop application that allows users to "confess" their sins and receive sardonic responses from a virtual monk.
-This modernized version features a sleek dark theme interface with vibrant accent colors, smooth animations, and immersive sound effects.
+This modernized version features a sleek neon-cyberpunk interface with vibrant accent colors, smooth animations, and immersive sound effects.

 ## Features

 ### Modern UI/UX Design
-- **Dark Theme Interface**: Elegant dark theme with vibrant accent colors
+- **Neon-Cyberpunk Interface**: Modern dark theme with vibrant neon cyan and magenta accents
+- **Glassmorphism Effects**: Semi-transparent panels with blur effects
-- **Responsive Layout**: Adapts to different screen sizes and resolutions
+- **Responsive Layout**: Adapts to different screen sizes with 12-column grid system
 - **Animated Components**: Smooth animations and transitions throughout the application
-- **Emotional Monk Character**: Expressive monk visualization with multiple emotions
+- **Emotional Monk Character**: Expressive monk visualization with Lottie animations
-- **Modern Widgets**: Custom-styled buttons, input fields, and display components
+- **Modern Widgets**: Custom-styled buttons, input fields, and display components with glow effects

 ### Rich Multimedia Experience
 - **Sound Effects**: Contextual sound effects for interactions and responses